aoloe/dwmii/README.md

 And here are the parts of wmii (or other WMs) that i don't want to have in dwmii:
 - the contextual menu to kill/close the windows (win-shift-c and xkill are more than enough!)
 - no filesystem interface (no 9P)

+Basically, I still want back my wmi and I also miss the possibility to have tabbed windows.